 On December 20, 1963, the Frankfurt Auschwitz trial opened before the State Court (Schwurgericht) at Frankfurt am Main.
 Ginther Leicher, covering the trial for the Allgemeine Zeitung/Neuer Mainzer Anzeiger, described the scene thus: "A huge mass of journalists, photographers and camera people from all over the world and half-empty seats in the visitors' gallery: these are the contradictory emblems of the public interest in the Auschwitz trial, which opened last Friday, four days before Christmas, in the Frankfurt City Council chambers."
 In this Article, I examine the seeming paradox that the Auschwitz trial could attract such considerable attention from the mass media while remaining a matter of indifference, if not open hostility, for much of the German public.
 In other words, I ask what the relationship is between the Auschwitz trial as a trial, as a media event, and as a "moment" in the West German public sphere.

-Pendas, Devin O.
+Devin O. Pendas,

-""I didn't know what Auschwitz was": The Frankfurt Auschwitz Trial and the German Press, 1963-1965,"
+"I didn't know what Auschwitz was": The Frankfurt Auschwitz Trial and the German Press, 1963-1965,

-Available at: http://digitalcommons.law.yale.edu/yjlh/vol12/iss2/4
+Available at: https://digitalcommons.law.yale.edu/yjlh/vol12/iss2/4